tomlooman/tomlooman.github.io/_posts/2023-10-18-unreal-engine-psocaching.md

 Some further info for those with [UDN access](https://udn.unrealengine.com/s/question/0D54z00007DWBzvCAH/what-is-the-correct-way-to-configure-the-pso-user-cache).

+## Important Note for Nvidia GPUs
+As of 2 September 2025 - According to Epic, Nvidia driver update will change the PSO file extension which will break the `-clearPSODriverCache` command which is used for clearing your local cache to properly test PSO coverage.
+This is fixed in UE 5.6 but any versions prior to this will have this issue.

+A possible workaround I could think of is to disable your Shader Cache in Nvidia Control Panel directly or apply Epic's fix on your engine build older than 5.6.
+The patch is available [here](https://github.com/EpicGames/UnrealEngine/commit/f9338b5a0d9d7275425ad08666351c585a91a154). (requires Epic connected GitHub account to view)

 ## Closing

 This article aims to fill some of the knowledge gaps left by the docs and release notes.
 As Precaching was announced it took me longer than I care to admit before I had it fully working.
 Partially as its claims are bigger than what it delivers, as the simple project can't seem to reach full coverage with Precaching and \*needs\* the old system for a solid 100% experience.
 I'm confident this will be addressed and improved in future versions, until then combining both old and new seems like the way to go.